sshaper/aeroflyToSayIntentions/README.md

 ![Latest Interface](screenshots/update8172025.png)

 **Update 8/10/2025**  Feature was added to put 5nm and 10nm rings around any airport or multiple airports.
+It also shows the dialog box of airport frequencies that pops up when the airport is clicked.
+Just click on com 1 or com 2 and that frequency will be popluated in the standby (orange) area for com 1 or com 2.
+Click the swap button and it will be the active frequency.

 Shows the 5nm and 10nm rings
 ![Latest Interface](screenshots/update8102025.png)